zombie-einstein/JAX-PPO/README.md

 # JAX-PPO

-JAX (using [flax](https://flax.readthedocs.io/en/latest/)) Implementation of Proximal Policy Optimisation Algorithm.
+JAX (using [flax](https://flax.readthedocs.io/en/latest/)) Implementation of Proximal Policy Optimisation Algorithm, designed for continuous action spaces.

-The base implementation is based around the
-[cleanrl implementation](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo.py)
-and the recurrent implementation using LSTM motivated by these blogs:
+The base implementation is largely based around the [cleanrl implementation](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo.py) and the recurrent implementation using LSTM motivated by these blogs: